houseme/cargo-publish-ordered/README.md

   the packages that depend on them.
 * **Safe Dry Run**: Provides a `--dry-run` flag to preview the publishing commands and order without actually publishing to crates.io.
+* **Flexible Registry Support**: Allows specifying a target registry via the `--registry` flag, defaulting to `crates-io` to avoid local configuration issues.
 * **Actual Publishing**: After verifying the order, it executes `cargo publish` commands to publish all packages.

 ## Installation